What Are Camp Lejeune Lawsuits?

 Is There a Camp Lejeune Class Action Lawsuit?

-Camp Lejeune lawsuits will most likely be handled as personal injury or toxic tort claims, in which each claimant pursues their own legal action rather than being part of a single class action group.
+Camp Lejeune lawsuits will most likely continue to be handled on an individual basis.
+Similar to how personal injury lawsuits work, each claimant pursues Camp Lejeune legal options best suited to their case instead of being part of a single class action group.

-If you or a loved one was exposed to Camp Lejeune’s toxic drinking water for at least 30 days between 1953 to 1987, you may be eligible to file a Camp Lejeune water lawsuit.
+If you or a loved one was exposed to Camp Lejeune’s toxic drinking water for at least 30 days between 1953 and 1987, you may be eligible to file a Camp Lejeune water lawsuit for your injuries.

 For thousands of disabled veterans and families who were harmed by the poisoned water, financial relief can not come soon enough.